Create an elastic node pool with a custom image

 EOF

-3. Run the following command to configure the modules required by containerd:
+3. Configure the modules required by containerd:

 cat <<EOF | sudo tee /etc/modules-load.d/containerd.conf